• Skip to primary navigation

 Can I use the leftover berry pulp?

 There are several ways to use the leftover strawberry pulp.
-For example, you can add it to smoothies, oatmeal, and yogurt bowls for added fiber and texture.
+For example, you can add it to smoothies, oatmeal, and dairy-free yogurt bowls for added fiber and texture.
 If you don’t want to use it immediately, freeze it (in an ice cube tray) for later.
 You can even spread the pulp across a tray and allow it to dehydrate, then plant any whole seeds and grind the rest into a powder to add to bakes, drinks, etc., for extra nutrients.

 Can I use frozen strawberries?